nb0003/recommendation-software-project/README.md

 # recommendation software project
- Program proivdes a variety of related chess opening recommendations to user depending on their style of gameplay.
+ Program provides a variety of related chess opening recommendations to user depending on their style of gameplay.